How To Avoid Iron Deficiency On A Vegan Diet

 4. Nuts and seeds

 Yes, nut butter or past counts, too.
-Reach for pistachios, almonds, seeds, and sesame seeds which all contain between 1-2.7 milligrams of iron per one-ounce serving.
+Reach for pistachios, almonds, pumpkin seeds, and sesame seeds which all contain between 1-2.7 milligrams of iron per one-ounce serving.

 5. Leafy greens